s3g/s3g-dsp/README.md

   global controls, not one parameter list per channel.
 - 24-channel 3OAFX-specific work is kept separate from general multichannel lane processors.
-- Native C++ spectral processors live in `s3g-dsp`; RNBO/Max experiments are useful prototypes, but generated RNBO source belongs in the separate wrapper workflow rather than this source tree.
+- C++ effects live in `s3g-dsp`; RNBO/Max experiments are useful prototypes, but generated RNBO source belongs in the separate wrapper workflow rather than this source tree.

 ## Documentation